stanmaz/BBOalert/README.md

 The purpose of this browser extension is to reduce to the absolute minimum the manual operations due to the alerting procedure while playing bridge on BBO (www.bridgebase.com).

-All you need in the beginning is to install BBOalert and play normally.
+All you need in the beginning, is to install BBOalert and play normally.
 BBOalert will :
 - record alerted calls
 - alert automatically the recorded calls